shopware/admin-extension-sdk/docs/docs/guide/internals/how-it-works.md

 The method will be saved in a `methodRegistry` where the unique ID can be used as an identifier.

-The receiver of the object convert this object back to a method which would trigger the original method.
-This can't be done directly because we do not have direct access to the method.
-To solve this problem we send a special postMessage call to the original source.
-This call contains all arguments of the called method and the unique ID of the method:
+The receiver of the object converts this object back to a method that triggers the original method.
+This can't be done directly, because we do not have direct access to the method.
+To solve this problem, we send a special postMessage call to the original source.
+This call contains all arguments of the method called and its unique ID:

 ```js
 send('__function__', {